williamuic/The-implementation-of-stock-prediction-model-based-on-LSTM/short-markdown.md

-## The Re-implement of stock prediction model based on LSTM
+## The implementation of stock prediction model based on LSTM

 ___